NatnaelAyele/00.00/readme.md

 ### 5. Build the local database

-Stop the backend server if it is already running, then execute the complete loader:
+The full load should run while the backend server and external database viewers are stopped:

 ```bash
 python -m etl.load.load_all